thu-ml/tianshou/README.md

 - `process_fn`: to preprocess data from replay buffer (since we have reformulated all algorithms to replay-buffer based algorithms);
 - `learn`: to learn from a given batch data.

-Within these API, we can interact with different policies conveniently.
+Within this API, we can interact with different policies conveniently.

 ### Elegant and Flexible